apostoiis/css-style-guide/README.md

 ### Formating

 * Use a semicolon `;` after every declaration.
 Even the last one.
+* Use dashes in class names.
+Don't use camelCase or underscores.
 * Properties within rule sets should each reside on their own line.
 * Use hex color codes `#000` instead of using rgb.
 * Ideally try to use color variables from skroutz color palette instead of hex or rgb.